OHSU-FM/mavis/README.md

-# MAVIS is a service that wraps the MedHub API
+# MAVIS is a wrapper for the MedHub API